RCKcharan10/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
-SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS
+# 4.SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

-AIM:
+# AIM:
  To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Vivado 2023.1.

-APPARATUS REQUIRED:
+# APPARATUS REQUIRED:
 Vivado 2023.1

-Procedure:
+# Procedure:
 1. Open Vivado: Launch Xilinx Vivado software on your computer.

 2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".